 Parliament Watch enables citizens to:

-Parliament Watch works.
-In average, the website counts 6,800 Visitors a day and about three million page impressions per month.
-More than 80% of all MP of the federal parliament answer questions through Parliament Watch.
-In Germany, the project covers the federal parliament, the European parliament, nine state parliaments and 54 parliament on the communal level.
-All in all the digital voters' memory counts 162,238 questions and 131,216 answers (as of December, 31th, 2013).
+The idea of Parliamentary Watch works: In average abgeordnetenwatch.de counts 6,800 visitors a day and about three million page impressions per month.
+More than 90% of all "Abgeordnete" (German for: members of parliament) of the federal parliament answer questions through abgeordnetenwatch.de.
+In Germany, the project covers the federal parliament, the European parliament, twelve state parliaments and 54 communal parliaments.The corpus of our saved submissions is called the Digital Voters’ Memory and counts 178,825 questions and 143,556 answers as of August 2015.

 So far we helped to start Parliament Watch projects in France, Ireland, Austria, Luxemburg, Greece and Tunisia.
 In addition, Parliament Watch inspires similar projects in other countries e.g. Malaysia.

 We ask project partners to be impartial, independent and serious about their involvement.
 To ensure impartiality, we will not cooperate with political parties or high profile party members or politicians.